 Is Restless Leg Syndrome, (also known as Willis-Ekbom disease) a disease or just misunderstood by mainstream medicine?
-In 2011, the book Cheating Mother Nature’s chapter on the condition advised that mechanical problems in the pelvis and the surrounding musculature and joints is why people experience the condition.
-The condition is more common in females and which may be caused by the width of their hips and its overall affect on their knees and their body structure.
+In 2011, the book Cheating Mother Nature’s chapter on the condition advised that mechanical problems in the pelvis and the surrounding musculature and joints are why people experience the condition.
+The condition is more common in females and may be caused by the width of their hips and its overall effect on their knees and their body structure.

 The condition causes an uncontrollable urge to move the legs due to discomfort and a sensation that can be described as electrical by some or creepy-crawly and jittery by others.